MwendaKE/WEB/README.md

 A collection of HTML,CSS, and JavaScript projects.
-Simple and advanced projects for newbies and experienced programmers.
+Simple and advanced projects for newbies.